What is a WordPress Theme?

-A Theme is a collection of files that controls the look and feel and layout of your site.
+A WordPress Theme is a collection of files that controls the look and feel and layout of a WordPress website.

 However changing a theme will affect how that content is displayed.